Shaving vs trimming: what’s the difference?

 History of shaving hair:

 The Ancient Greeks shaved their beards only in times of mourning.
 Romans grew their beards while in mourning.
 The Egyptian priests practiced shaving for personal hygiene.

 Alexander the Great promoted the shaving of hair.
 He believed it looked tidier.
 People of some Native American tribes shaved all body hair.

 Historically, working-class men have often shaved off their heads.
 Mexican working-class men shaved their heads in Mongolian style.
 They shaved off their entire head except for a tuft of hair at the nape of their necks.

-Mexican working-class men in American cities also wore the rat tail, which is a crewcut on the top of the head and a tuft at the nape of their necks.
+Mexican working-class men in American cities also wore the rat tail, a crewcut on the top of the head, and a tuft at the nape of their necks.
 African-American men often wore their hair with shaved sections of complex patterns in between.

-Historically, the authorities punished and humiliated a criminal by shaving his/her head in the open public.
+Historically, the authorities punished and humiliated a criminal by shaving his/her head publicly.
 Head shaving was also considered necessary to show respect and submission to authority.
-In modern history, head shaving is considered a charitable act to raise funds for and donate natural hair wigs to the children and adults facing hair loss due to cancer treatments like chemotherapy.
+In modern history, head shaving is regarded as a charitable act to raise funds for and donate natural hair wigs to children and adults facing hair loss due to cancer treatments like chemotherapy.

 Zichron Menachem is an Israeli non-profit organization for hair donation from shaven heads, founded in 1990.
 Locks of Love is an American non-profit hair donation organization founded in 1997.
 They accept hair from shaven heads and make them into free wigs for cancer patients.